roe-dl/weewx-skyfield-almanac/README.md

 WeeWX from version 5.2 on ist required and
 Skyfield from version 1.47 on is recommended.

+> [!TIP]
+> If you want to test this WeeWX almanac extension before WeeWX 5.2 is
+> released, you can take `almanac.py` out of the development branch
+> of WeeWX and copy it to your installation of WeeWX 5.0, 5.1, or 4.10.

 Install Skyfield and NumPy.
 If you want to load star data you additionally need the Pandas module, otherwise you can leave it out.